 You can reuse the same image even if the latest image is newer.
 This can be useful, for instance, if you are trying to create a cluster and you want to ensure that any images that are used to create new instances are always the same.
 You should not use the name of the image family in this situation because, if the latest image is updated, you'll have different images on some instances in your cluster.

 Instead, you can determine what the exact name of the image is, incorporate the version number, and then use that specific image to spawn new instances in your cluster.

-To find out the exact name of the latest image, use the following
+To find out the exact name of the latest image, use the following command in

-family of which you want to find out the latest version number:
+to find out the latest version number.

 gcloud compute images describe-from-family image-family \ --project deeplearning-platform-release